Miff-Real/DanTModules-Manual/README.md

 As you can see in the Visualization Screen, this generates a triangle waveform, which is output at the default pitch of `C4` at full Amplitude of `+-5` volts.

-All the inputs allow CV control of the associated control.
+All the inputs allow CV control of the associated parameter.

 The Amplitude control can be used as a built in VCA.
 The Amplitude value is `+-100%` so this control can be used to invert the output waveform.